T

 neighborhood

 Explore the charming coastal district where the Douro River meets the Atlantic Ocean.
-Enjoy a walk along the promenade, admire the lighthouse, and soak in the sea air.
+Walk along the promenade, enjoy the sea breeze, and admire the picturesque lighthouse and historic fortresses.

 2. Midday